Help prevent the spread of coronavirus: Wear a face mask

 - Rekommendation till medborgarna om användning av ansiktsmask

-- Recommendation for citizens regarding the use of face masks
+- Recommendation on the use of face masks

 - Рекомендация по использованию масок